094459/newsletter-oss-projects/README.md

 [bedrock-vscode-playground](https://aws-oss.beachgeek.co.uk/3nb) is a Visual Studio Code (VS Code) extension which allows developers to easily explore and experiment with large language models (LLMs) available in Amazon Bedrock.
 Check out the README for details of what you can do with it and how you can configure it to work with your specific setup.(#188)

+**beta9**

+[beta9](https://aws-oss.beachgeek.co.uk/3xu) is a self-hosted serverless framework that you can run in your AWS account.
+Think of AWS Lambda, but with GPUs and a Python-first developer experience.
+You can run workloads that instantly scale up to thousands of GPU containers running in parallel.
+The instances scale down automatically after each workload.
+You can also do things like deploy web endpoints, run task queues, and mount storage volumes for accessing large datasets.
+If you already have an EKS cluster, you can install Beta9 with a Helm chart.
+We think this would be a great way to save money on EC2 GPU resources while also getting a magical Python-first developer experience.
+If you have feedback or feature ideas, the maintainers would like to hear them.  (#199)

 **cdk-notifier**

 [cdk-notifier](https://aws-oss.beachgeek.co.uk/3it) is a lightweight CLI tool to parse a CDK log file and post changes to pull request requests.
 Can be used to get more confidence on approving pull requests because reviewer will be aware of changes done to your environments.
 I am not sure whether this is an old tool, but I have only just found out about it thanks to the blog post from AWS Community Builder, Johannes Konings.
 He put together [Use cdk-notifier to compare changes in pull requests](https://aws-oss.beachgeek.co.uk/3iu) that explains in more details how this works and walks you through using it. (#183)